ricardolx/airgen-mcp/README.md

 Generate assets, icons, and svgs

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that implements an asset generation agent.
+It uses core MCP concepts by providing: A tool for generating assets

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features